Hanoi Old Quarter Exhibition in Paris

 On 14 April, an exhibition of photographs, paintings and installations entitled ‘Hanoi, 36 streets’ by Vietnamese French artist Vuong Pat Cam opened at the Vietnam Cultural Centre in Paris.

-The exhibition spans several decades and displays 20 silk paintings, 30 color and black-and-white photos and various installations that seek to recreate the hustle and bustle of Hanoi Old Quarter and its residents.
-The display, which lasts until 4 May, also features traditional Vietnamese dances and songs and poem recitals by talented Vietnamese students in France.
+The exhibition spans several decades and showcases 20 silk paintings, 30 color and black-and-white photographs, and various installations that recreate the vibrant atmosphere of the Hanoi Old Quarter and its residents.
+This captivating display runs until 4 May 2025 and includes live traditional Vietnamese dances, songs, and poetry recitals performed by talented Vietnamese students studying in France.

-Vuong Pat Cam is a Vietnamese French artist of Thai ethnic minority descent.
-He was born in Laos, came to France to study at the age of 12 and has settled there since then.
-Cam has never really lived in Hanoi, but he always considers himself a Hanoian.
-The city and its people have always secured a place in his heart, said the artist.
+Vuong Pat Cam is a Vietnamese-French artist of Thai ethnic minority descent.
+Born in Laos, he moved to France at the age of 12 for his education and has built his life there since.
+Although he has never lived in Hanoi, he proudly identifies as a Hanoian, expressing that the city and its people hold a special place in his heart.